 There seems to be a triad of translation/interpretation mishaps regarding the subject of hell in the Bible.
 First is the “unhappy” rendering (W.E.
 Vine) of sheol and hades as “hell” in the Old and New Testaments, respectively.
 Then there is the interpretation of Gehenna (the Valley of Hinnom) as meaning hell.
 Finally, there is the idea that Jesus’ parable of the Rich Man and Lazarus is portraying a real event with real people in a real place.
-These form a three-pronged interpretation of biblical texts to support the hell myth that seems to crumble under the weight of examination.
+These form a three-legged interpretation of biblical texts to support the hell myth that seems to topple under the weight of examination.

 We need to scrutinize the parable of the Rich Man and Lazarus.
 Most believe Jesus is talking about a real event or at least depicting a reality of the afterlife.
 I used to as well – I no longer do.

 A brief overview of the narrative (Luke 16:19-31):